Q & A

 Q: Do you believe in writer's block?

 A: No, I don't believe in it.
 Not in the traditional sense.
 Life gets in the way of my writing.
-I'm a mother of four (one grown, one teen, and two littles), I own and operate two short-term rentals and one long-term rental, and I handle the financials and most of the household runnings and doings.
+I'm a mother of four (one grown, one teen, and two littles), I own and operate rental properties, and I handle the financials and most of the household runnings and doings.
 It makes my schedule rather hectic at times.

-The Liar also gets in the way.
+Anti-Zen also gets in the way.
 That insidious voice most refer to as Imposter Syndrome.
-The Liar is always busy telling me how, despite having written thirteen books (as of November 2022), I'm nobody and nothing and have no business writing books and no one will read them anyway.
-The Liar chatters away, and tosses in distractions and more along the way.
+Anti-Zen is always busy telling me how, despite having written fifteen books (as of July 2024), I'm nobody and nothing and have no business writing books and no one will read them anyway.
+Anti-Zen chatters away, and tosses in distractions and more along the way.
 The best thing I can do is ignore it, and when I can't, I try to focus on another aspect of my work as a writer.
 There's plenty to do behind the scenes that go beyond writing for all Indie authors.
 Steven Pressfield, in The War of Art and William Kenower in Fearless Writing have a lot to say on this topic, primarily around how to deal with Imposter Syndrome and get on with the task of writing.

 Q: Does your family support your career as a writer?